Neidn/snake_game/Readme.md

 ## Description

 This is a simple snake game made with python and turtle graphics.
-This game is made for fun and to learn python.
+This game is made for fun
 This game is tested automatically with nose and coverage.

 ## dependencies